 "We are met on a great battlefield of that war (the Civil War).
 We have come to dedicate a portion of that field as a final resting place for those who here gave their lives that that nation (the USA) might live."

 On the Field of a bloody civil war battle ------->NovaNet

 The Gettysburg Address was written sometime between late October and early November of 1863

 The Gettysburg Address, given at Gettysburg, PA.

-The Gettysburg Address was a speech made by Abraham Lincoln after the Civil War.
+The Gettysburg Address is a speech by Abraham Lincoln.

 President Lincoln delivered the Gettysburg Address on November 19, 1863.

 he deliverd it in 1860

 Lincoln wrote the speech himself on the train ride to Gettysburg where he would deliver it with little enthusiasm from the crowd.